Investment Portfolio Framework¶

 The Capability Gap Reality¶

-The BAU scaling crisis isn't just a resource problem—it's a capability mismatch.
+The BAU scaling crisis is a capability mismatch rather than a resource problem.
 When adversaries automate attacks at internet scale while defenders remain manual, no amount of hiring closes the gap.

 As software factories grow, traditional security activities face a mathematical scaling challenge: